Eckankar/gedit-smlconsole/README.md

 gedit-smlconsole
 ================

 A SML console for gedit.
+Based heavily on `pythonconsole`.

+Very alpha, not fully functional.